1242035/spree/guides/src/content/developer/core/shipments.md

 ## Overview

-This guide explains how Spree represents shipping options and how it calculates expected costs, and shows how you can configure the system with your own shipping methods.
+This guide explains how Viauco represents shipping options and how it calculates expected costs, and shows how you can configure the system with your own shipping methods.
 After reading it you should know:

-* how shipments and shipping are implemented in Spree
+* how shipments and shipping are implemented in Viauco
 * how to specify your shipping structure
 * how split shipments work
 * how to configure products for special shipping treatment
 * how to capture shipping instructions

-Spree uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex product-type- and weight-dependent calculations.
+Viauco uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex product-type- and weight-dependent calculations.

 The Shipment model is used to track how items are delivered to the buyer.

 Shipments have the following attributes:

 * `number`: The unique identifier for this shipment.
 It begins with the letter H and ends in an 11-digit number.
-This number is shown to the users, and can be used to find the order by calling `Spree::Shipment.find_by(number: number)`.
+This number is shown to the users, and can be used to find the order by calling `Viauco::Shipment.find_by(number: number)`.
 * `tracking`: The identifier given for the shipping provider (i.e. FedEx, UPS, etc).
 * `shipped_at`: The time when the shipment was shipped.
 * `state`: The current state of the shipment.